Simple Hardware knowledge base

 SimplePack can provide localization with accuracy ranging from 1 kilometer to 2 meters with a battery life span of between 2 and 10 years.

-At the same time it can monitor the temperature in different ways, inclination, drop, light, and/or reed sensor switches.
+At the same time it can monitor the temperature , inclination, drop, light, and/or reed sensor switches.
 It is always critically important to carry out proper use and business case discovery and definition before starting to look for any specific device settings.

 Success